abhishek-shaji/betting-platform/README.md

 - Backend API endpoint to fetch sports events: `/api/events`
 - Frontend dashboard displaying list of sports events
 - Option to place bets on events
-- Minimal styling with CSS or a CSS framework
+- Minimalistic design that uses Tailwind CSS
+- Option to view bet history

 ## Technologies Used